Aura Identity Theft Protection Costs and Pricing

 Subscription Options and Pricing

-Aura’s plans have a wide price range, and the company encourages users to pay the yearly subscription upfront.
+Aura’s plans range in price, and the company encourages users to pay the yearly subscription upfront, as the annual plans include discounts.

 |Personal ID and password monitoring||Yes||Yes||Yes|